stefanoborini/book-the-software-company/06-hiring.md

 - understaffing. execs may have quotas that don't reflect reality of the business.
 - eternal september of junior devs
 - you can't cheat nature
+- every time a company doubles in size, it needs to relearn how to communicate.

 # On interviewing and hiring new candidates